amplipy/pubplotlib/README.md

 # pubplotlib

-#set of simple functions for matplotlib to speedup plots of data for publications.
+#set of simple functions for to create publication-ready plots using matplotlib.
 #strong emphasis on hyperspectral data